Superman postsThursday June 13, 2013

 SLIDESHOW: Extra Extra!
 A History of Daily Planet Headlines!

 SLIDESHOW: Updating Superman in the new movie, “Man of Steel,” shouldn't just be about getting rid of the 19th-century strongman undies.
 What do you do about his job?
 The medium that employed Clark Kent for most of the 20th century is in more peril than Lois Lane ever was.
 It's also the medium that often informed us about the story we were watching.
-What follows is a compendium of headlines, mostly Daily Planet headlines but rival pubs as well, that appeared in various Superman incarnations over the years.
+What follows is a compendium of headlines, mostly Daily Planet headlines, that appeared in various Superman incarnations over the years.
 Consider it an extra.
 Read all about it.

 FIRST SIGHTINGS: We first got Superman's origin on the big screen in the 1948 serial, Superman, starring Kirk Alyn, and these are the first headlines about the caped figured who saved people, then left before we had a chance to thank him.
 He was like the Lone Ranger, but, you know, super.